clarin-eric/switchboard/INSTALL.md

 - Webpack, a Javascript module bundler, see https://webpack.github.io Nodejs version 5.12.0 (see
 - https://nodejs.org/en/), together with the javascript package manager npm (v3.8.6), see https://www.npmjs.com.

-For the time being, the github contains all you need without recompiling anything.
+For the time being, the github contains all the source code for compiling.
-In the future, the directories node_modules/ and build/ will not be hosted on githib.
-They will be created with 'npm install' and 'webpack', respectively.
+The directories node_modules/ and build/ are not hosted on GitHub.
+They must be created with 'npm install' and 'webpack', respectively.

 # Installation